 9. “Carolina Girls” by Chairmen of the Board

-If this song were specifically about Myrtle Beach it may just make the top of our list, but as is this famous ode to southern belles in the Carolinas is still a top-notch tune for getting you in the mood for a trip here.
-Originally recorded as a single by iconic R&B singer General Johnson, the song never topped the charts but has only grown in popularity throughout North and South Carolina over the past several decades.
-Though Johnson passed away in 2010, you can still expect to hear this tune performed by any of the dozens of great bands performing at beach and shag clubs across the Grand Strand.
+If this song were specifically about Myrtle Beach, it may have made the top of our list, but this famous ode to Southern belles in the Carolinas will still get you in the mood for a trip here.
+Originally recorded as a single by iconic R&B singer General Johnson, the song never topped the charts but has grown in popularity throughout North and South Carolina over the past several decades.
+Though Johnson passed away in 2010, you can still expect to hear this tune covered by dozens of great bands in Myrtle Beach and at shag clubs across the Grand Strand.

-Sweet, soulful and full on beachy fun, this track by Richmond, Va., singer Big G professes its undying love for the Myrtle Beach area from the start.
-Sure to be popular with the Rhythm & Blues and Beach music crowds, this track is perfectly suited for a night of shag dancing or simply just cruising the strip and hanging with your baby close to you on the beach.
+Sweet, soulful, and full-on beachy fun, this track by Richmond, Virginia singer Big G professes its undying love for the Myrtle Beach area from the start.
+This Myrtle Beach song is popular with the R&B and Beach Music crowds looking for something upbeat and lively.
+As the lyrics suggest, this tune about Myrtle Beach is perfect for a night of shag dancing, cruising the strip, or hanging out with your baby.

 6. “Myrtle Beach” by J-Sneez

 This is one of the few songs that really spreads love to the entire Grand Strand from Conway to Pawleys Island and everywhere in between.
-Produced by Socastee-bred rapper J-Sneez, this hometown anthem shouts out everyone in the 843 area code while speaking on the finer points of laid-back beach life from cruisin’ the boulevard to chillin’ at Broadway and beyond.
-Featuring an awesomely low budget video shot at some great landmarks around town, this one’s not well known but it’s a “must-listen” for sure.
+Produced by Socastee-bred rapper J-Sneez, this Myrtle Beach song is a hometown anthem that shouts out to everyone in the 843 area code.
+Listen as J-Sneez celebrates the finer points of laid-back beach life from cruisin’ the boulevard to chillin’ at Broadway at the Beach and beyond.
+Featuring an awesomely low-budget video shot at some great landmarks around town, this song about Myrtle Beach isn’t well known but is a “must-listen” for sure.

 5. “Ocean Boulevard” by Band of Oz

-This soaring, sweet track about young love and summer flings at the beach was the first breakthrough hit for up-and-coming country duo Dan + Shay in 2013.
-Released that fall, it was one of the most added debut tracks of the year and capped off in popularity last summer with the release of its video shot on location around Myrtle Beach at places including the historic Myrtle Beach train depot, Fun Plaza arcade and the Myrtle Beach Boardwalk.
+This soaring, sweet track features Myrtle Beach, young love, and summer flings in its lyrics.
+This breakthrough hit for up-and-coming country duo Dan + Shay was released in the fall of 2013 and became one of the most popular debut tracks of the year.
+The summertime release of this song’s video featured locations around the area including the historic Myrtle Beach train depot, Fun Plaza arcade, and the Myrtle Beach Boardwalk.

 3. “Shaggin’ on the Boulevard” by Alabama

-The most famous musical export of the area has ever seen, country music hall of famers Alabama pay homage to their roots as a Myrtle Beach bar band with this 1993 hit single.
-Name dropping a slew of now-defunct icons including the Magic Attic, Mother Fletcher’s, Sloppy Joe’s and the Sun Fun Festival this track is the perfect throwback to what many consider the glory days of the Grand Strand.
+Once a local bar band, Alabama is one of the most famous musical exports the area has ever seen, and these country music hall-of-famers pay homage to their roots in this song about Myrtle Beach.
+Alabama’s “Shaggin’ on the Boulevard” song lyrics name-drop a slew of now-defunct area icons.
+Some are places fans of Myrtle Beach will remember, including the Magic Attic, Mother Fletcher’s, Sloppy Joe’s, and the Sun Fun Festival.
+This 1993 hit single is the perfect throwback to what many consider the glory days of the Grand Strand.
 The video not only features some awesome shag dancing and shots of the old Pavilion Amusement Park but also a ton of glorious 90s hairstyles and clothing.

 2. “Myrtle Beach” by Sunny Ledfurd

-Though the explicit lyrics may be enough to turn some old-school Myrtle Beach visitors off, those unphased by a few GD’s and MF’s are likely to fall in love with this popular beach anthem.
-Recorded in 2007 by Cramerton, N.C., native Sunny Ledfurd, this track is perhaps the best assessment of what a trip to Myrtle Beach is really like, complete with airbrushed T-shirts, rednecks, late nights, beer and plenty of Calabash-style shrimp.
-Among tons of great lines throughout “I’m gonna miss the Pavilion when I get there…” is an absolute classic that will have you playing this one on repeat.
+Though the explicit lyrics of this song about Myrtle Beach may be enough to turn some heads, those unphased by the uncensored language are likely to fall in love with this popular beach anthem.
+Recorded in 2007 by Cramerton, N.C., native Sunny Ledfurd, this track is perhaps the best assessment of what a trip to Myrtle Beach is really like.
+The lyrics in this song touch on the airbrushed T-shirts, rednecks, late nights, beer, and Calabash-style shrimp found in Myrtle Beach, plus other area spots including Cherry Grove and Murrells Inlet.
+There are many great lines, but the refrain’s proclamation of “I’m gonna miss the Pavilion when I get there…” makes this song a classic you’ll want to play on repeat.

 1. “Myrtle Beach Days” by Fantastic Shakers

-This iconic Myrtle Beach tune is one of the most fun and influential Carolina Beach Music songs of all-time.
-Recorded more than three decades ago, the Fantastic Shakers local anthem has held up to the test of time and remains as perfect a representation of the spirit of vacationing on the Grand Strand as you’ll find anywhere.
+This iconic Myrtle Beach tune is one of the most fun and influential Carolina Beach Music songs of all time.
+Recorded more than three decades ago, the Fantastic Shakers anthem has held up to the test of time.
+With lyrics about Myrtle Beach activities, including having fun in the waves, enjoying cold drinks, fishing off the pier, and riding coasters, this song captures the spirit of vacationing on the Grand Strand.

-“Carolina Rain” by Charlie Floyd – Nostalgic tune about coming home to the Carolinas from homegrown Myrtle Beach country music talent Charlie Floyd.
-Listen
+- “Carolina Rain” by Charlie Floyd: This nostalgic tune is about coming home to the Carolinas.
+Charlie Floyd is a homegrown Myrtle Beach country music talent you can find on Spotify.

-“The Great North Myrtle Beach Pancake Massacre” by Kevin Kinney – Instrumental Blues track with a great groove and even better title.
-Click here
+- “The Great North Myrtle Beach Pancake Massacre” by Kevin Kinney:Listen to this instrumental blues track with awesome guitar riffs and an even better title.

-“Myrtle Beach Y’all” by Dopplegangsta – Amped up party track by a duo of hip-hoppers out of Knoxville, Tenn.
-Click here
+- “Myrtle Beach Y’all” by Dopplegangsta: Play this amped-up party track by a duo of hip-hoppers out of Knoxville, Tennessee.

-“Old Myrtle Beach Tonight” by 21st Schizoid Man – Hard-edged rock tune about a bender filled with debauchery in Myrtle Beach.
-Click here
+- “Old Myrtle Beach Tonight” by 21st Schizoid Man: This hard-edged rock tune features lyrics about a bender and debauchery on the Myrtle Beach strip.

-“Myrtle Beach Bound” by Michael Funderburk – Kitschy little ‘Redneck Rock’ track about cruisin’ down to the beach and the landmarks along the way.
-Click here
+- “Myrtle Beach Bound” by Michael Funderburk: Kitschy little ‘Redneck Rock’ track about cruisin’ down to the beach and the landmarks, with many Myrtle Beach mentions in its lyrics.